There is No Alternative to WCAG But Any Law Should Account for Shortcomings

-Two, it means more Title III lawsuits; serial plaintiff’s lawyers are skulking around, trying to vacuum up money from vagueries or loopholes in the law.
+Two, it means more web accessibility lawsuits; serial plaintiffs’ lawyers are skulking around, trying to vacuum up money from vagueries or loopholes in the law.

-Clearly WCAG has had thousands of hours poured into it but the final output is a mess; it doesn’t effectively communicate what it’s asking website owners to do.
+Clearly WCAG has had thousands of hours poured into it but the final output needs marked improvement; it doesn’t effectively communicate what it’s asking website owners to do.

 Somewhat ironically, WCAG itself doesn’t embody success criterion 3.1.5 (AAA) which states: